Check That Your Implementation Satisfies the MFA Requirement

 When you determine that you've satisfied the MFA requirement, you don't need to certify compliance to Salesforce

 Salesforce doesn't require customers to certify compliance with their contractual obligations.
-In keeping with this practice, Salesforce isn't requiring customers to get formal certification or otherwise attest that they satisfy the contractual MFA requirement.
+In keeping with this practice, Salesforce isn't requiring customers to get formal certification or otherwise attest that they satisfy the MFA requirement.